tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 ## IM SDK 1.9 2016-5-4
 - Added support for groups with more than 10,000 members (no limit on the number of members, which is suitable for broadcasting scenarios).
 - Reconstructed the IM demo for better experience and ease-of-use.
-- Messages can be sent based on the priority.
+- Messages can be sent based on their priorities.
 - Added storage and cache for group profiles and relationship chains.
 - Added APIs to synchronize group profiles and relationship chains and change callbacks.
 - Added support for getting friend profiles, including remarks and lists.